solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     )
     ```

 You can immediately spot at least two reasons for the performance hit:

     - The `ROUND_ROBIN` distribution
     - The `HEAP` structure of the table

-    > **NOTE**
+    > **NOTE**: In this case, when we are looking for fast query response times, the heap structure is not a good choice as we will see in a moment.
+Still, there are cases where using a heap table can be beneficial to performance rather than hurting it.
+A beneficial application of a heap table is when we're looking to ingest large amounts of data into the SQL pool.

-    >
+To gain further insight into the degradation of performance, we can issue the same query with the `EXPLAIN WITH_RECOMMENDATIONS` clause.
+The `EXPLAIN WITH_RECOMMENDATIONS` clause returns the query plan for an Azure Synapse Analytics SQL statement without actually running the statement.
+Use this query plan to preview which operations will require data movement and to view the estimated costs of the query operations.
+By default, you will get the execution plan in XML format, but you can also export to other formats like CSV or JSON.

-    >In this case, when we are looking for fast query response times, the heap structure is not a good choice as we will see in a moment.
-Still, there are cases where using a heap table can help performance rather than hurting it.
-One such example is when we're looking to ingest large amounts of data into the SQL pool.
+    > **TIP**: Do not select `Query Plan` from the toolbar as it will try do download the query plan and open it in SQL Server Management Studio.

-4. Run the same script as the one you've run at step 2, but this time with the `EXPLAIN WITH_RECOMMENDATIONS` line before it:
+If we run the longer executing script from our scenario, but this time with the `EXPLAIN WITH_RECOMMENDATIONS` clause:

     ```sql
     EXPLAIN WITH_RECOMMENDATIONS